vedro-universe/vedro-docs/docs/features/parallel-execution.md

 Need to run your test suite faster?
 Vedro makes it easy to execute tests in parallel across multiple nodes or containers.

 Each node runs a different “slice” of the test suite.
-Together, the nodes split the work and reduce overall test time — perfect for CI pipelines.
+Together, the nodes split the work and reduce overall test time, perfect for CI pipelines.

 ## Running in Parallel